 “Mother’s Day is 10 times busier for florists than Valentine’s Day,” says David, whose unique ‘crazy spider’ chrysanthemum is always a sell-out.

-Sydney Flower Market grower Joe Olivieri, one of three brothers who runs Olivieri’s Flowers at Doyalson North, says “Daisies have a flatter flower, disbuds look like pom-poms, and polaris are the decorative type most popular for Mother’s Day,” There’s also an art to growing them.”
+Sydney Flower Market grower Joe Olivieri, one of three brothers who run Olivieri’s Flowers at Doyalson North, says “Daisies have a flatter flower, disbuds look like pom-poms, and Polaris are the decorative type most popular for Mother’s Day,” There’s also an art to growing them.”

 Chrysanthemums flower in autumn because their blooming is triggered by shortening days.

 We’re all aware that flowering can be affected by temperature but it’s less well known that light levels play an important role, too.

 This means that chrysanthemums in glasshouses can be manipulated to have their flowering occur on cue.